mike-engel/jwt-cli/README.md

 curl <auth API> | jq -r .access_token | jwt decode -
 ```

+## Using elliptic curve keys

+Currently the underlying token encoding and decoding library, [`jsonwebtoken`](https://github.com/Keats/jsonwebtoken), doesn't support the SEC1 private key format and requires a conversion to the PKCS8 type.
+You can read more from [their own README](https://github.com/Keats/jsonwebtoken/blob/8fba79b25459eacc33a80e1ee37ff8eba64079ca/README.md#convert-sec1-private-key-to-pkcs8).

 # Contributing

 I welcome all issues and pull requests!
 This is my first project in rust, so this project almost certainly could be better written.
 All I ask is that you follow the [code of conduct](code_of_conduct.md) and use [rustfmt](https://github.com/rust-lang-nursery/rustfmt) to have a consistent project code style.